pravinthan/HyperSudokuSolver/README.md

 # Hyper Sudoku Solver

+Solves a Hyper Sudoku puzzle if a solution exists.

 Hyper Sudoku is a variation of Sudoku.
 It uses the classic 9x9 grid with 3x3 regions, but defines four additional 3x3 interior regions in which the numbers 1−9 must appear exactly once (the shaded regions in the example below).

 Hyper Sudoku puzzle and solution: